-Serbia: Energy Minister Mihajlovic: “South Stream” project is to be continued17.
-April 2014. / News Serbia Energy
+Serbia: Energy Minister Mihajlovic: “South Stream” project is to be continued, News Serbia Energy

 Serbian Minister of Energy, Mrs. Zorana Mihajlovic said that the energy sector this year should be marked by investments and reforms of public enterprises, while in the gas sector she expects continuation of the project “South Stream” and gas pipeline and Niš – Dimitrovgrad as well.

 “We expect the negotiations with a consortium interested in building of new block in the thermal power plant Novi Sad to be finished soon,” said Mihajlovic.
 Estonia, among other countries, is interested in Aleksinac’s oil shales, so that granting of concessions is one of the priorities of the energy sector in Serbia, she said on media conference.

 “Not only this investment, but the others that have already started, will mainly be carried out by the principle of granting concessions, as well as strategic and public-private partnerships,” said Mihalović.